allegheny-computer-science-101-f2020/lab01-cs101f2020/conduct.md

 * Acceptable Conduct (A):
   * Members shall
+    * Work to actively address group members in a respectful manner
     * Respond quickly in Slack to clarify confusing issues or assist other colleagues
     * Value and consider everyone’s opinion
     * Be willing to meetup and work outside of class